Pacifier Weaning: 7 Expert Tips To Help Your Child Transition - Baby Chick

 1. Go Cold Turkey

-This is usually better for children under one year old.
-At one year old, children develop object permanence – meaning when you take something away, they know it still exists in the world.
+This is typically more suitable for children under one year old.
+At one year old, children develop object permanence — meaning when you take something away, they know it still exists in the world.
 If you wait past the age of one, you can still do it, but it will be more challenging!

-Progressively cut a small amount of the nipple off the pacifier every few nights until nothing is left to suck on!
-FridaBaby has a product that mimics cutting the tip but with a more gradual process.
+Progressively cut a small amount of the nipple off the pacifier every few nights until nothing remains for baby to suck on.
+FridaBaby has a product that mimics cutting the tip, but with a more gradual process.

-If your child is around three, you might want to try a sticker chart.
+If your child is around three years old, you might want to try a sticker chart.
 Each day/night your child doesn’t use their pacifier, offer them a sticker to place on that day.
 At the end of each week, let your child pick out a small prize, and at the end of the month, let them pick out a big prize.

 Collect all the remaining pacifiers and throw a “bye-bye paci party.”
 You can decorate a box to put the pacifiers in and make a big production out of it.
-Make it a celebration for everyone in the family to enjoy!
+Make it a celebration for everyone to enjoy!

-Give the pacifiers away to another baby, like a cousin or friend who has a new baby.
+Give the pacifiers to another baby, such as a cousin or friend who has a new baby.

-Offer a “lovey” or something in place of the pacifier.
-Sometimes, all your child needs is a comfort item when they sleep.
+Offer a “lovey” or something similar as an alternative to the pacifier.
+Sometimes, all your child needs is a comfort item to help them sleep.

-Getting rid of the pacifier may be stressful for both parents and babies.
+Getting rid of the pacifier can be stressful for both parents and babies, but it’s also a meaningful milestone in your child’s growth.
 Hopefully, one or more of these tips will help ease the process.
-These options can be combined or tweaked to fit whatever works best for your family!
-Whatever method you choose, stay consistent and calm, and call your pediatric dentist if you need more help.
+You can combine or adjust these ideas to fit what works best for your family.
+With patience, consistency, and a little creativity, your child will learn to self-soothe in new ways, and you’ll both feel proud of the progress.

 Share